 At Uni-Serve Air Conditioning, we have seen it all.
 From systems not cooling because the thermostat is set to Heat to compressors burning up to electrical components going out.
 No matter what it is, we will do our best to fix your air conditioning system.
 Not to brag too much, but we have some of the best air conditioning and heating technicians there are.
 So if we cannot fix it, then it’s likely at the point where it cannot be repaired.
 At that point, we will work with you to find the best option to replace your HVAC system or a portion of the system.

 Uni-Serve Air Conditioning offers maintenance plans to shield against HVAC system outages.
 We call our preventative maintenance plans the Uni-Shield Maintenance Plan.
 This is a service agreement that comes with multiple benefits.
 To begin, we come out twice a year (spring and fall) to check and clean your system.
-You also obtain preferred customer status which means you do not pay any diagnostic fees or after hour fees, and you get 15% to 20% discounts on repairs.
+You also obtain preferred customer status which means you do not pay any diagnostic fees or after hour fees, and you get a 15% discount on repairs.

 By having Uni-Serve Air Conditioning come out twice a year, we are able to detect some failures before they happen.
 For example, one of the most common repair tasks is replacing a capacitor.
 Capacitors have a rating measured in Micro Farads.
 Over time, a capacitor will weaken and will eventually get to the point where it can no longer start your compressor or condenser fan.
 This means your air conditioning system will NOT operate.
 During routine spring checks, the capacitor rating is one thing we measure.
 If the measurement is below the listed rating, we will suggest replacing it so that your air conditioning system does not go out during the heat of the summer.
 There are many other things we check and clean so that your system will operate at its designed capacity and efficiency.